Wide view of a UNLV conference room and long table.

 • Summarize input from campus governance groups to inform Cabinet Technology Summit discussion of digital transformation priorities

-• Oversee progress on digital transformation initiatives derived from cabinet’s biannual priorities
+• Oversee progress on digital transformation initiatives derived from cabinet’s priorities

-• Summarize feedback from Top Tier groups, Faculty Senate, and student governance groups on the impact digital transformation initiatives completed in the concluding biannual cycle.
+• Summarize feedback from campus units and governance groups on the impact digital transformation initiatives completed in the concluding biannual cycle.

-• Develop reports to facilitate Cabinet Technology Summits and transparence for campus constituents
+• Develop reports to facilitate Cabinet Technology Summits and transparency for campus constituents

 Campus Governance Groups